Lai Chi Wo: Name

-As the name suggests, this area was once known for its lychee trees and it got its name before the Hakka settlement.
-In the 1960s and 1970s villagers found it more profitable to plant mandarins, which could fetch good prices during the Chinese New Year (as they are seen as auspicious).
+As the name suggests, this area was once known for its lychee trees which were grown in the area.
+Lychee are old trees which take decades to yield fruit.
+In the 1960s and 1970s, the villagers found it more profitable to plant mandarins, which could fetch good prices during the Chinese New Year (as they are seen as auspicious).
 However, even the local villagers still cannot confirm if the village got the name because of the lychee trees or another reason.

 Location

 Lai Chi Wo is situated inside the Plover Cove Country Park and Yan Chau Tong Marine Park.
-The area is situated in the North-eastern part of New Territories, near Sha Tau Kok.
+The area is situated in the north-eastern part of New Territories, near Sha Tau Kok.

 The altitude of Lai Chi Wo is about 10 metres.
 It is around 1 hectare of special region inside the area of Lai Chi Wo.

 Structure of the village

 The buildings

 Lai Chi Wo walled-village and the houses inside adapt the structure of a typical Hakka village.
-There are a total of 211 houses inside the village, including 3 ancestral halls (the Tsang's ancestral Hall, the Wong's ancestral Hall and the Wong's Weixing ancestral Hall).
-One hundred and thirty-one of the houses are single-storey buildings.
-Another 76 are double-storey buildings, and the remaining four are three-storey buildings.
+There are 211 houses in the village, including 3 ancestral halls (the Tsang's ancestral Hall, the Wong's ancestral Hall and the Wong's Weixing ancestral Hall).
+131 of the houses are single-storey buildings.
+Another 76 are double-storey, and the remaining four three-storey buildings.
 The village is structured in 3 rows and 9 columns.

 The residents

-Inhabitants of this village were from the Tsang and Wong Hakka families.
+The inhabitants of Lai Chi Wo consist primarily of the Tsang and Wong Hakka families.
 Many families have either moved overseas or to other parts of Hong Kong.
-The Hakka residents originate from Kaifeng, Henan at around 2500 years ago.
-Moreover, the Wongs in Lai Chi Wo are from Fujian, via Huizhou to Hong Kong during early Qing dynasty.
-No-one lives there except the occasional members of the Tsang family nowadays.
+The ancestors of the Hakka residents of this village are claimed to have originated from Kaifeng, Henan around 2,500 years ago.
+The Wongs in Lai Chi Wo originate from Fujian, via Huizhou to Hong Kong during the early Qing dynasty.
+No one lives there except the occasional members of the Tsang family nowadays.